 c. after consecutive terms on academic probation he/she has not achieved a grade-point average of 2.0 computed on the total of all courses taken in the University [of California].

 Please note that the term is “Subject” to Disqualification and not “Disqualified.”
 The Faculty Senate has given the Dean of Undergraduate Education the discretion to allow students who are Subject to Disqualification to be reinstated on Academic Probation.
-When students are Subject to Disqualification, they will receive an email to their umail account that will explain whether they will be automatically reinstated on Academic Probation or whether they will need to appeal to be reinstated.
+When students are Subject to Disqualification, they will receive an email at their UCSB Gmail account.
+That email will explain whether they will be automatically reinstated on Academic Probation or whether they will need to submit an appeal to be reinstated.

 Students who are Subject to Disqualification and who are not automatically reinstated by the Dean of Undergraduate Education or whose requests for reinstatement are denied, will be “Academically Disqualified.”
 Students who are Academically Disqualified are not allowed to enroll and receive credit for UCSB courses (including UC Extension courses) during fall, winter, or spring quarters.
 A disqualified student may, however, enroll and receive credit for courses taken during a UC Summer Session.

 Academic disqualification is not meant to be punitive.
 Rather it is a means for the College of Letters and Science to prevent a student from doing further damage to his or her academic record.
-Being academically disqualified is not the same as being “dismissed” from the university.
+Being academically disqualified is not the same as being "dismissed" from the university, nor is it permanent.
 In most cases, a student who is disqualified can become eligible to return to regular status and complete his or her degree.
 In order to be reinstated and to be eligible to enroll in courses during a regular quarter, a student will need to complete and Academic Self-Assessment to considered for reinstatement.
 The Collge of Letters and Science will review the self-assessment and the the students academic record to determine whether the student a student is ready to successfully pursue a degree.